SarahMarieBarker/foobartory-full/README.md

 ## Usage

 Open the following link in your browser.\
-The Foobar production starts when the page open.\
+The Foobar production starts when the page opens.\
 Refresh the page to start a new production.

 ```bash